IDM major requirements

 - A minimum of 1 unit of General Studies thesis courses: GS 400 or GS401.

 - Up to three courses can be transferred from another institution and only one above the 100 level.
 All courses must be eligible for transfer per the transfer credit guidelines listed on the Registrar’s website.
 Syllabi for each transfer course should be submitted with the proposed plan of study.

-In addition to being admitted to the IDM by the Provost’s Advisory Committee, all IDM students will complete the following:
+In addition to the coursework on a student's plan of study approved by the Provost's Advisory Committee, all IDM students will complete the following:

 - All appropriate All-College and elective requirements as listed in the Colorado College catalog.

 - All courses approved for their plan of study, including one or two units of GS400: Senior Thesis I and GS401: Senior Thesis II.